japila-books/spark-sql-internals/docs/expressions/SizeBasedWindowFunction.md

-title: SizeBasedWindowFunction

-# SizeBasedWindowFunction -- Declarative Window Aggregate Functions with Window Size
+# SizeBasedWindowFunction &mdash; Declarative Window Aggregate Functions with Window Size

 `SizeBasedWindowFunction` is the <<contract, extension>> of the <<spark-sql-Expression-AggregateWindowFunction.md#, AggregateWindowFunction Contract>> for <<implementations, window functions>> that require the <<n, size of the current window>> for calculation.